 Jacques and Laurent Pourcel's elegant Mediterranean cooking anchors the menu at this pricey,impossibly elegant three-year-old restaurant in the spectacular Pacha Marrakech nightclub andrestaurant complex.
 Food arrangements are photograph-worthy.

 We loved: Dark chocolate tart.

 Insider tip: There's live music on Friday and Saturday nights.

-At Marrakesh's only 2-Michelin-starred restaurant, in the Golf Pavillon at the Palmeraie, chefFabrice Vulin prepares excellent French dishes with a few Moroccan accents, such as thesautéed shrimp with argan oil vinaigrette.
+- At Marrakesh's only 2-Michelin-starred restaurant, in the Golf Pavillon at the Palmeraie, chefFabrice Vulin prepares excellent French dishes with a few Moroccan accents, such as thesautéed shrimp with argan oil vinaigrette.

 - We loved: Jumbo prawns with almonds, and watermelon-fig confit.